Guides reflect the updated public site, support center, mobile-friendly counts, waste photos, POS settings, and inventory screens.

 A focused list of operational items that need follow-up.

-The master list of items, photos, costs, par levels, and current counts.
+The master list of items, photos, preferred brands, approved alternate brands, barcodes, costs, par levels, and current counts.

 The page used while walking a storage area and counting what is on hand.